[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 Conclusion

 Pure MLE and autoregressive generation are still the way to go for NLG tasks.
-Some decoding methods, as MCTS guidance or contrastive learning, help to reduce the exposure bias, and are probably the ones giving the best results (at the price of time of execution).
+Some decoding methods, as MCTS guidance or contrastive learning, help to reduce the exposure bias, and are probably the ones giving the best results atow.

-I believe this promising area of research will move towards the cooperation between pure MLE models.
+This promising area of research might move towards the cooperation between pure MLE models.

 References